-Your Levemir® FlexPen® is a unique, dial-a-dose insulin pen.
+Your FlexPen® is a pre-filled dial-a-dose insulin pen.
 You can select doses from 1 to 60 units in increments of 1 unit.
-FlexPen® is designed to be used with NovoFine® or NovoTwist® disposable needles up to a length of 8mm.
+FlexPen® is designed to be used with NovoFine® disposable needles up to a length of 8mm.

-As a precautionary measure, always carry a spare insulin delivery device in case your FlexPen® is lost or damaged.
+As a precautionary measure, always carry a spare insulin delivery device in case your FlexPen® in use is lost or damaged.

 You can clean the exterior of your FlexPen® by wiping it with an alcohol swab.
-Do not soak it, wash or lubricate it as this may damage the pen.
+Do not soak it, wash or lubricate it as it may damage the pen.